Accenture/DX-Mate/README.md

-# ACN dxmate
+# DX-Mate

-ACN dxmate is an extension that provides a set of UI actions to improve SFDX development efficiency
+DX-Mate is an extension that provides a set of UI actions to improve SFDX development efficiency

 ## Features